TTatsuaki/DDPS-Project/README.md

 - limitations
 - Analysis
 - Findings
-The paper will conclude that….
+Then, the paper will proceed to conclusion and discussion on further analysis.

 # TIMELINE OF THE CONFLICT